 Unlike other Office apps, Outlook doesn’t offer a simple Macro recorder that allows us to record user actions and auto-generates the required VBA code for us in the background.
 Therefore, if we want to add our own custom functionality to Outlook, we’ll need to learn to write simple VBA programs and incorporate them into our Outlook session.

-In this tutorial, we will focus on learning the basics related to using VBA in Outlook:
+In this tutorial, we will focus on learning the basics related to using VBA in Outlook for beginners:

 Before you start writing your code, you may need to set up your Office development environment.
 Sounds fancy isn’t it?
 Actually it’s quite a simple procedure: